-Article 22 Bachelor's graduation project / Master's thesis project
+Article 24 Bachelor's graduation project / Master's thesis project

-For rules governing the final BSc project, please refer to the course description of the Design Synthesis Exercise AE3200 in the digital study guide.
+Rules governing the Bachelor's graduation project are stated in the course description of the Design Synthesis Exercise AE3200 in the digital study guide.

-For rules governing the MSc final project, please refer to the course descriptions of the Project Thesis (code varies depending on the MSc track: AE5110, AE5211, AE5310, AE5711, AE5810, AE5912) in the digital study guide.
+Rules governing the Master's thesis project are stated in the course descriptions of the thesis project (code varies depending on the Master's track: AE5110, AE5211, AE5310, AE5711, AE5810, AE5912) in the digital study guide.

-Article 23a Composition of the assessment committee for Bachelor's graduation project (DSE)
+Article 25a Composition of the assessment committee for Bachelor's graduation project (DSE)

-1. A committee will be appointed by or on behalf of the Board of Examiners for the assessment of the Bachelor's graduation project.

-- 2. The assessment committee consists of 4 members: the principal Tutor, 2 Project Coaches and a member of the OSCC (Design Synthesis Coordination Committee).
-The principal Tutor and the Project Coaches need to be affiliated with different sections. - 3.
-The chairperson of the committee is the OSCC member.
+- 1. A committee will be appointed by or on behalf of the Board of Examiners for the assessment of the Bachelor's graduation project. - 2.
+The assessment committee consists of four members: the principal tutor, two project coaches and a member of the OSCC (Design Synthesis Coordination Committee).
+The principal tutor and the project coaches need to be affiliated with different sections. - 3.
+The chairperson of the committee is the OSCC member, and the responsible examiner for the Bachelor Graduation Project.

-Article 23b Composition of the assessment committee for Master's Thesis Project
+Article 25b Composition of the assessment committee for Master's thesis project